panther-labs/pypanther-starter-kit/README.md

     "main_app": ["code_scanning"],
 }

-# A new filter function to check for bot activity
+# Write a new filter function to check for bot activity
 def github_is_bot_filter(event):
     return bool(event.get("actor_is_bot"))